LCTT/TranslateProject/sources/tech/20160815 How to manage binary blobs with Git.md

+icecoobe translating

 part 7 - How to manage binary blobs with Git
 =====================